dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 * Think nonlinearly through hypermedia and code.
 Creatively deploy HTML, CSS and Javascript to create art on/for the web and with the web.
 * Build a critical framework for discussing your work in the wider context of internet art, net.art.

+### Course Texts
+_These readings will be assigned in various weeks throughout the semester.
+Additional optional readings may be added as necessary._ <br>
+<a href="https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/" target="blank">_As We May Think_</a> – Vannevar Bush (1945) <br>
+<a href="https://www.scientificamerican.com/article/long-live-the-web/" target="blank"> _Long Live the Web: A Call for Continued Open Standards and Neutrality_ </a> – Tim Berners-Lee (2010) <br>
+<a href="http://easylife.org/netart/" target="blank">_Introduction to net.art (1994-1999)_</a> – Natalie Bookchin, Alexei Shulgin (1999) <br>
+Doug Rushkoff “Program or Be Programmed”
+Olia Lialina “Rich User Experience, UI, and Desktopization of War” http://contemporary-home-computing.org/RUE/ Ethan Zuckerman “The Internet’s Original Sin” https://www.theatlantic.com/technology/archive/2014/08/advertising-is-the-internets-original-sin/376041/
+Optional:
+• Borges “Garden of Forking Paths”
+• Jer Thorp “On Data and Performance”

 ### ASSIGNMENTS
 The course will include workshops and several short-term projects, a long-term project, relevant technical and theoretical reading, written responses, and technical research.
 The assignments are designed to deepen understanding of the technical tools, as well as provide space to apply them towards aesthetic and artistic exploration.